Violet24K/pygssl-tutorial/docs/source/install/installation.rst

 PyG-SSL is a Python package that builds on built upon `PyTorch <https://pytorch.org>`_ and `PyTorch Geometric <https://pytorch-geometric.readthedocs.io/en/latest/>`_.
 It has been tested for Python **3.x** and PyTorch **x.x.x.** on Linux and Windows.
 It is recommended to use a virtual environment to install the package.

-To use Lumache, first install it using pip:

 .. code-block:: console

    (.venv) $ pip install pyg-ssl